origin1tech/pargv/README.md

 Legend for below:

 - [] 	 				expects optional argument
-- opts expects options object.
+- options		 	expects options object.
 - \* 	 				expects any type.
 - | 	 				expects value or other value.
 - ...	 				expects spread operator, any number of arguments
 - pargs	 			expects pargv parsed object of cmds and flags.

-- .configure 		 ([number] | [opts], [opts]) accepts index of cmd and/or configuration options object.
+- .configure 		 ([number] | [options], [options]) accepts index of cmd and/or configuration options object.
 - .parse 				 ([array]) parses process.argv or a supplied array argument.
-- .addParser		 (string, function, [boolean]) adds a new parser, used to cast arg to correct data type.
+- .addParser		 (string, function, [boolean]) name, parser callback and true to overwrite existing.
 - .cast 				 (*) calls parsers returning cast value when truthy value is returned.
 - .getFlags 		 () returns only the flags from either the saved parsing or manually provided..
-- .hasCmd 			 (* | array | ...) check if cmd exist in cmds, if first arg is parsed result will check it.
+- .hasCmd 			 (* | array | ...) value, array of values or spread, check if cmd exist in cmds
-- .getCmd				 (number) returns the command by index.
+- .getCmd				 (number) returns the command by passed index.
 - .flagsToArray  ([defaults], [strip]) returns an array of flags with optional defaults.
-- .flagsToString ([defaults], [char]) returns a string of flags w/ optional defaults separated by char
+- .flagsToString ([defaults], [char]) returns a string of flags w/ optional defaults separated by char,
+- .stripExec 		 () simply returns all args less the node path and the executed path.
+-. fonts 				 () returns an array of usable figlet fonts.
+- .logo 				 (string, [string], [string]) text, color, font.
+- .ui 				 	 ([number]) usage string and help width returns div, span, show for creating help, call show() to show result..
+- .action  			 (string, function) the command to match and the callback function.
-- .reset 				 () resets the configuration back to defaults, often used when parsing manual array of args.
+- .reset 				 () resets the configuration back to defaults, used when parsing manual array of args.

 ## Configure Options